AbhishekVenkatesh1/Arduino-Product/README.md

 # Arduino-Product

-Developed a glove with push buttons that play various musical notes when each button is pushed.
+Developed a glove with push buttons that play various musical notes when each button is pushed in order to more effectively teach students solfege.

 Used Arduino and a MIDI converter to connect the glove to a laptop.